horaciochacon/datasciencecoursera/Getting-Cleaning-data/Assignment/README.md

 ## The Dataset

-The dataset used for this assignment is called "Human Activity Recognition Using Smartphones Data Set" and the complete information can be found in the following [link](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
+The data set used for this assignment is called "Human Activity Recognition Using Smartphones Data Set" and the complete information can be found in the following [link](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
 It comprises measurements from smartphones accelerometers performed during different activities (walking, standing, laying, etc.)

 ### The data set structure

-The dataset files can be found in this [link](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) and its structure is described below.
+The data set files can be found in this [link](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) and its structure is described below.

 ```s
 └── UCI HAR Dataset